johannbrehmer/simulator-mining-example/README.md

 can be computed by accumulating the factors `∇_θ log p(zh,zv|θ)` as the simulation runs forward through its control flow conditioned on the random trajectory `z`.
 A similar trick can be applied to extract the joint likelihood ratio
 <img  src="figures/joint_ratio_eqtn.png"  width="150" align="center" />.

-The file [galton.py](galton.py) defines three variations of the simulator:
+The file [galton.ipynb](galton.ipynb) defines three variations of the simulator:

  * `galton_rvs_vanilla`: only returns `x~p(x|θ)`
  * `galton_rvs_score`: returns `x~p(x|θ)` as well as the joint score `t(x,z|θ)`